Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

 Tail Tools
 ==========

 This is a Python 2 based suite of tools for analysing SOLiD or Illumina sequencing reads with poly(A) tails, as produced using the PAT-Seq technique.
-PAT-Seq is a sequencing technique developed by Dr. Traude Beilharz, who heads the RNA Systems Biology Laboratory at Monash University.
+The PAT-Seq technique was developed by Dr. Traude Beilharz, who heads the RNA Systems Biology Laboratory at Monash University.

 Tail Tools is developed by Dr. Paul Harrison (paul.harrison@monash.edu) at Monash University.
 Development was initially under the auspices of the Victorian Bioinformatics Consortium and now continues with the Monash Bioinformatics Platform.